 The organization behind this VPN is known as Orchid Labs and is based in San Francisco, California.

 Since the company's model involves the services of multiple VPN providers, the number of server locations you can connect to can’t be pinpointed.
 Each time we connected to test the service, however, the server was in the US.

 Privacy and encryption

-Thanks to Orchid VPN’s decentralized nature, no one will know what you’re doing online, so you can be sure to remain anonymous even when torrenting.
+Thanks to the platform’s decentralized nature, no one will have any idea about your online activities, so you can be sure you’ll remain anonymous no matter what you’re doing.

-According to the provider, all the traffic goes through at least two layers of encryption.
-Add to this the multi-hop feature and you’re getting quite a lot of anonymity.
+According to the company, all the traffic passes through at least two layers of encryption.
+Add the multi-hop feature to the mix and the final result is quite a lot of anonymity.